osmcode/osmium-tool/man/osmium-sort.md

 # DESCRIPTION

-Merges the content of all input files given on the command line and sort the result.
+Combines and sorts the content of all input files given on the command line.

 Objects are sorted by type, ID, and version.
-IDs are sorted negative IDs first, the positive IDs, both ordered by their absolute values.
+IDs are sorted negative IDs first, then positive IDs, both ordered by their absolute values.
 So the sort order for types and IDs is:

 node -1, node -2, ..., node 1, node 2, ...,